Criticism of Islam: Apostasy

+Execution of a Jewess in Morocco, c.
+1861; one of several versions of this painting by the artist.

 In Islam, apostasy along with heresy and blasphemy (verbal insult to all/any religion) is considered a form of sin.
 The Qur'an states that apostasy would bring punishment in the Afterlife, but takes a relatively lenient view of apostasy in this life (Q 9:74; 2:109).

-While Shafi'i interprets verse Quran 2:217 as adducing the main evidence for the death penalty in Quran, the historian W. Heffening states that Quran threatens apostates with punishment in the next world only, the historian Wael Hallaq states the later addition of death penalty "reflects a later reality and does not stand in accord with the deeds of the Prophet."
+While Shafi'i interprets verse Quran 2:217 as adducing the main evidence for the death penalty in Quran, the historian W. Heffening states that the Quran threatens apostates with punishment in the next world only.
+The historian Wael Hallaq states the later addition of death penalty "reflects a later reality and does not stand in accord with the deeds of the Prophet."

 According to Islamic law, apostasy is identified by a list of actions such as conversion to another religion, denying the existence of God, rejecting the prophets, mocking God or the prophets, idol worship, rejecting the sharia, or permitting behavior that is forbidden by the shari'a, such as adultery or the eating of forbidden foods or drinking of alcoholic beverages.
 The majority of Muslim scholars hold to the traditional view that apostasy is punishable by death or imprisonment until repentance, at least for adults of sound mind.

-Also Sunni and Shi'a scholars, agree on the difference of punishment between male and female.
+Sunni and Shi'a scholars agree on the difference of punishment between male and female.